michaelbrooks/twitter-db/README.md

 You also need to provide at least one filter term to use for streaming tweets.
 Add a new [Filter Term](http://localhost:8000/admin/streamer/filterterm/add) in the Django Admin site.
-For example, you may want to add `i feel` or some other term.

 Next, to start streaming, you can run this command in a separate terminal (don't forget to activate your Python virtual environment first):